pkrisz99/Renegade/README.md

 Windows and Linux executables can be found for each release.

 ## Acknowledgments
-Getting this far would not have been possible without the members of the [Engine Programming Discord](https://github.com/EngineProgramming/engine-list), and the decades of prior research done into chess programming.
+Getting this far would not have been possible without the members of the [Stockfish](https://github.com/official-stockfish/Stockfish) and [Engine Programming Discord](https://github.com/EngineProgramming/engine-list), and the decades of prior research done into chess programming.

-In particular, Renegade makes use of many ideas from [Akimbo](https://github.com/jw1912/akimbo), [Ethereal](https://github.com/AndyGrant/Ethereal), [Stockfish](https://github.com/official-stockfish/Stockfish), [Stormphrax](https://github.com/Ciekce/Stormphrax), [Viridithas](https://github.com/cosmobobak/viridithas) and [Wahoo](https://github.com/spamdrew128/Wahoo).
-These are fantastic engines, and you are highly encouraged to check them out!
+In particular, Renegade makes use of many ideas from [Akimbo](https://github.com/jw1912/akimbo), [Ethereal](https://github.com/AndyGrant/Ethereal), [Motor](https://github.com/martinnovaak/motor), [Stockfish](https://github.com/official-stockfish/Stockfish), [Stormphrax](https://github.com/Ciekce/Stormphrax), [Viridithas](https://github.com/cosmobobak/viridithas) and [Wahoo](https://github.com/spamdrew128/Wahoo).
+These are all fantastic engines, and you are highly encouraged to check them out!

 The neural networks were trained with [bullet](https://github.com/jw1912/bullet), and win-draw-loss models have been calculated using [Stockfish's WDL tool](https://github.com/official-stockfish/WDL_model).
+Testing changes requires playing a large number of games, and this is being managed using the [OpenBench testing framework](https://github.com/AndyGrant/OpenBench).

 Additionally, I would also like to thank everyone who gave me feedback, and those who spent the time trying out and testing the engine!